MarcinPrzygoda/git-tips/commit-tree/TREE-ISH.md

 ## `git show`

-`git log` - shows commit logs:
+`git log` - show commit logs:

 ![git-log.png](images/git-log.png)

-`git show` - shows various types of objects.
+`git show` - show various types of objects.
 For commits, it shows the log message and textual diff.

 We can use `git show` with **SHA-1 hash** (`git show 6d48` will also work):